wtsi-hgi/hgi-vault/doc/design.md

 #### Example

-The following predicate may need to be defined:
+Say the following predicate needs to be implemented:

 ```py
 can_delete: Callable[[Path], bool]
 ```

-This function makes decisions on whether a file can be deleted, which would be used in a similar fashion to:
+This function makes decisions on whether a file can be deleted.
+This then may be used in a fashion similar to:

 ```py
 can_deletes = [can_delete-hot-ch12.can_delete,